a-t-h-a-r-v/sic/README.md

     1. Reads SIC assembly code from an input file.
     2. Creates a symbol table with labels and their corresponding addresses.
     3. Calculates addresses for each instruction and stores them for Pass 2.
-    4. Detects errors such as undefined labels and invalid instructions.
+    4. Detects errors such as duplicate labels and invalid instructions.
+## Project Structure
+    .
+    ├── src/
+    │   ├── main.c         # Entry point for the assembler
+    │   ├── sic.c          # Contains main functions for Pass 1
+    │   └── sic.h          # Header file with function declarations and macros
+    ├── include/
+    │   └── sic.h          # Shared header file for the SIC program
+    └── README.md          # Project documentation